Zariem/deep-profanity-filter/README.md

 	removeTextAccents, // removes accents from characters in a string textToLatin, // puts text to lowercase, replaces unicode characters that look like
-				 // letters with latin letters, and removes text-like emojis and accents
+				 // letters with latin letters, and removes text-like emojis and accents reduceRepeatCharacters, // reduces repeat characters to an amount specified
+							// (e.g. with amount=2, "ttttteessst" => "tteesst")

 	// WordList Preprocessing
-	preprocessWordLists, // needed to set up bad word list and whitelist
+	preprocessWordLists, // needed to set up bad word list and whitelist isValidWhitelist, // check if a specific word whitelists a given bad word

+	// Wordlist Overrides - used to piggyback bad words and allowed terms
+	// onto existing lists on the fly preprocessWordListOverrideData, // set up specific override data

 	// Bad Word Detection
 	doesContainBadWords, // boolean true/false check on an input string